derekwang99/DH140_Group_Project/Group Assignments/readme.md

 ## Conclusion
 All in all, we hope to better understand how COVID-19 has affected the many different industries within the business sector.
-Our research will also allow us to understand how businesses can adapt to the demands of the public (is this a stretch?) as a consequence of the pandemic.
+Our research will also allow us to better understand how businesses can adapt to the demands of the public (is this a stretch?) as a consequence of the pandemic.

-**note to hen:**  idk what other insights ~ my thing is kind of a repeat of everything else so feel free to change it
+**note to hen:**  idk what other insights atm  ~ my thing ^ is kind of a repeat of everything else so feel free to change it